 Absences: I do not require you to give me any sort of documentation for up to three (3) absences, they will be automatically excused.
 However, even if you miss class, you are still expected to show progress (see above).
-Also, be sure to ask about any in-class activity we did on the day(s) you missed.
 Once you have used up your three absences, you cannot have any more absences excused.